Hub-of-all-Things/doc/source/index.md

 ### Filtering Properties

 You might need to extract some information about a particular Property, e.g. its ID in the system.
-To do this, you can retrieve information about that Property using a GET request and specifying name of that Property.
+You can retrieve information about that Property using a GET request and specifying name of that Property.
 For example, to find the Property named “height”, include the parameter `name=height` in the URL.

 > Example of finding a particular Property by name: